-The filter membrane is transported and coiled by a gear motor.
-The gear motor is switched on once a certain water level is exceeded.
-A float switch controls the membrane transport and the filter cake is stripped off into a dirt tank.
-The filter membrane together with the filter cake is then pulled upward, the cake is stripped off and the membrane is taken up by a roller filter.
-At the same time, new membrane is drawn into the chamber at the bottom end of the membrane.
+The Continuous Vacuum Filtration Machine (CVFM) is used to filter liquids by means of a cloth membrane.
+The wastewater is fed into the filter from above, and is evenly distributed over the entire membrane.
+The membrane is self-sealing and is matched to the particular application.
+The filter membrane is transported and coiled by a gear motor which is activated once a certain water level is exceeded.
+A float switch controls the membrane transport, allowing the filter membrane together with the filter cake to be pulled upward, stripping off the cake in the process.
+At the same time, new membrane is drawn into the bottom end of the chamber.

+The structural integrity and design of the permanent concrete pre-cast CVFM comply with the Australian Certification Authority and Engineers Australia.
 The RCB box is installed on a 6-meter high steel pole.
-The pole is anchored to the concrete floor to prevent it from being washed away from the flood.
+The pole is anchored to the concrete floor to prevent it from being washed away in a flood.

-They are sent to radio stations for broadcast, local Councils, emergency services and a large number of other agencies involved in managing flood response activities.
+They are sent to radio stations for broadcast, local councils, emergency services and a large number of other agencies involved in managing flood response activities.

-This filter membrane is designed only by Water4Use.
+This filter membrane is proprietary to Water4Use.

 Water4Use has developed onsite water filtration technology targeting water reuse opportunities across the entire commercial industry spectrum.
 One challenge for Water4Use is cleaning groundwater that was polluted by industrial or farm runoff.
 Through continuous research and development on processing wastewater, we discovered that using nanotechnology, and in particular iron nanoparticles, causes pollutants such as fertilizers and pesticides to rapidly degrade into a mix of harmless by-products.